julcia106/cs-lab01-GradeBookApplication/Tasks-to-be-performed.md

   # C Sharp Grade Book Application

-The C Sharp Grade Book Application is a designed to allow instructors to create gradebooks, add students to those grade books, add grades to those students, and calculate statics such as GPA (Grade Point Average).
+The C Sharp Grade Book Application is a designed to allow instructors to create gradebooks, add students to those grade books, add grades to those students, and statics such as GPA (Grade Point Average).

 ## Accepted Commands